Search

 You only pay capital gains tax on investments when you sell the investment or item at a profit, which is called a realized gain.
 When you are merely holding your assets — even if they increase in value under your watch (known as unrealized gains) — you won't owe any capital gains tax yet.
 After all, the asset's value could decrease before you sell it, so you're not taxed until you sell it and make a profit.

 The capital gains tax is levied for the tax year in which you sold your investment.
-You can report capital gains using IRS Form 1040, Schedule D, Capital Gains and Losses.
+But you don't have to pay the tax immediately when you sell the asset.
+Instead, you report capital gains using IRS Form 1040, Schedule D, Capital Gains and Losses.
+Attach this form to your federal income tax return and pay any tax due by the normal tax deadline (typically April 15).

 Capital gains taxes cover your investment sales as a whole.
-In other words, you pay capital gains tax only on net capital gains, which means you deduct your capital losses from them before the tax is calculated.
+In other words, you pay capital gains tax only on net capital gains, which means you deduct your capital losses from them before calculating the tax.

 A capital loss occurs when you sell an investment for less than your cost basis.
 You can offset capital losses against capital gains for similar investments.
-For example, if you sell one stock at a loss but another at a gain, the loss is deducted from the gain to determine your net capital gain or loss.
+For example, if you sell one stock at a loss but another at a gain, you deduct the loss from the gain to determine your net capital gain or loss.

-If you had a downward year and had a net capital loss (after applying losses to gains) of up to $3,000, you can deduct that against your other types of income for that year, such as your salary on your taxes, reducing your overall income.
-If you have capital losses over $3,000, you can carry that forward to future tax years (up to $3,000 per year for married filing jointly and $1,500 for single filers) and reduce your taxable income in those years.
+If you had a downward year and had a net capital loss (after applying losses to gains) of up to $3,000, you can deduct that against your other types of income for that year, such as your salary, reducing your overall taxable income.
+You can deduct capital losses up to the amount of your capital gains plus $3,000 ($1,500 if married filing separately) and reduce your taxable income in those years.

 The amount of the capital gains tax depends on how long you owned the asset.